lastexam42/ic/README.md

 # ic

-accWho was the chairman of the drafting committee of the Indian Constitution?
+Who was the chairman of the drafting committee of the Indian Constitution?
 A. Jawaharlal Nehru
 B. Dr. B.R.
 Ambedkar
 C. Sardar Patel